 The UCM Wind Ensemble is actively involved in the commissioning and premieres of new works for wind band, and performs the best recent music for winds, as well as some of the concert band's most important core repertoire.
 They are frequently involved in commissioning consortia, and have premiered new works including "The Waters of Speech Are Silent," by Joanne Metcalf, "Spirit!" by composer Aldo Rafael Forte, and compositions by composers such as Eric Honour, Shelley Hanson, James Syler, Michael Torke, Erollyn Wallen, and Bob Mintzer, amongst many others.

-The Symphonic Band, directed by Dr. Gary Brattin, Assistant Director of Bands and Assistant Professor of Tuba, is open to all UCM Students.
+The Symphonic Band, directed by Dr. Ernest Jennings, Interim Assistant Director of Bands, is open to all UCM Students.
 The Symphonic Band begins its fall semester rehearsals at the conclusion of the regular football season in preparation for the Winter Bands Concert, and meets twice each week throughout the spring semester.
 They perform core literature for the concert band, as well as some of the best new works by contemporary wind band composers.
 Students are encouraged to enroll for Symphonic Band (MUS 1010) for the spring semester.
-Those who are not in the marching band who are interested in the fall Symphonic Band should contact Dr. Brattin.
+Those who are not in the marching band who are interested in the fall Symphonic Band should contact Dr. Jennings, directly.